-The CoC Interim Rule defines several responsibilities of the Continuum of Care (578.7 (a) (8).
+The CoC Interim Rule defines several responsibilities of a Continuum of Care in §(578.7(a)(8).
 One of these responsibilities is to establish and operate either a centralized or coordinated assessment system, in consultation with recipients of ESG program funds within the geographic area.
-This coordinated entry/ assessment system provides an initial, comprehensive assessment of the needs of individuals and families for housing and services.
-Prince George's County Continuum of Care (CoC) has developed the following Coordinated Entry Written Standards for providing assistance using McKinney-Vento Homeless Assistance funds in accordance with the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) CoC Program Interim Rules.
+This coordinated entry/assessment system provides an initial, comprehensive assessment of the needs of individuals and families for housing and services.
+The Prince George's County Continuum of Care (CoC) has developed the following Coordinated Entry Policy as written standards for providing assistance using McKinney-Vento Homeless Assistance funds in accordance with the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act CoC Program Interim Rules.
 As part of the Prince George's County Continuum of Care (MD-600) all Homeless Services Partnership (HSP) member agencies and organizations must participate in the process and accept housing referrals from the Coordinated Entry System.

 A coordinated entry/assessment system is defined to mean a coordinated process designed to coordinate program participant intake, assessment, and provision of referrals.
-The basic minimum requirements for the Continuum's coordinated assessment system includes:
+To meet basic minimum requirements, the CoC's coordinated entry system must:

-- Covers the entire geographic area of the County, - Is easily accessed by individuals and families seeking housing or services, - Is well advertised, - Includes a comprehensive and standardized assessment tool.
+- Cover the entire geographic area of the County, - Be easily accessed by individuals and families seeking housing or services, - Be well advertised, - Include a comprehensive and standardized assessment tool.